Medically reviewed by Drugs.com. Last updated on Sep 21, 2020.

 Use: Labeled Indications

-Allergic rhinitis (seasonal and perennial): Treatment of nasal symptoms of seasonal allergic and perennial allergic rhinitis in adults and pediatric patients ≥2 years.
+Allergic rhinitis (seasonal and perennial) (spray only): Treatment of nasal symptoms of seasonal allergic and perennial allergic rhinitis in adults and pediatric patients ≥2 years.

-Nasal congestion associated with seasonal rhinitis: Relief of nasal congestion associated with seasonal allergic rhinitis in adults and pediatric patients ≥2 years.
+Nasal congestion associated with seasonal rhinitis (spray only): Relief of nasal congestion associated with seasonal allergic rhinitis in adults and pediatric patients ≥2 years.

-Seasonal allergic rhinitis (prophylaxis): Prophylaxis of nasal symptoms of seasonal allergic rhinitis in adults and pediatric patients ≥12 years.
+Seasonal allergic rhinitis (prophylaxis) (spray only): Prophylaxis of nasal symptoms of seasonal allergic rhinitis in adults and pediatric patients ≥12 years.

 Hypersensitivity to mometasone or any component of the formulation.